Seneca-144100/IPC144NBB-ONLY-/Project/readme.md

 This function will be used in POS to print a bill.

+- Create a temporary cString with a size of 14 readable characters + 1 for the null-byte
-- Display the name, cost and if the item is taxed as follows;
+- Display the item's name, cost, and if the item is taxed as follows;
     - print `"| "`
     - print the first 14 characters of the name in 14 spaces left justified
     - print `"|"`